Standards Compliance

 Build It Yourself

-Section titled “Build It Yourself”dotsecenv is open source, and we encourage security-conscious organizations to fork and build the project on infrastructure under their direct control—whether air-gapped systems, internal CI/CD pipelines, or hardened build servers.
+Section titled “Build It Yourself”dotsecenv is open source, and we encourage security-conscious organizations to fork and build the project on infrastructure under their direct control, whether that is air-gapped systems, internal CI/CD pipelines, or hardened build servers.

 | Requirement | Value |